bassamanator/Sovol-SV06-firmware/README.md

 ## Before You Begin

+- On the SV06 Plus, your screen will not work if you install Klipper.
 - Read this documentation *fully!*
 - Follow the steps in order.
 - If an error was reported at a step, do no proceed to the next step.